OoNascimentoOo/cadastro_pacientes/README.md

 ## About Cadastro - Pacientes

-Projeto desenvolvido com as 04 funcionalidades básicas: create, delete, update, read. conta também com a integração e autenticação da tela de login.
-Tecnologias usadas ->
+A project developed with the 04 basic functionalities: create, delete, update, read.
+It also has the integration and authentication of the login screen.
+Technologies used:

 - Laravel.
 - Bootstrap.